jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/nvidia.md

 :::note

-Note that the official Jellyfin Docker image already sets the required environment variables for NVIDIA GPUs.
-If you are building your own image don't forget the add two extra environment variables into the Docker configs.
+Note that the official Jellyfin Docker image already set the required environment variables for NVIDIA GPUs.
+If you are building your own image don't, forget the add two extra environment variables into the Docker configs.

 - `NVIDIA_DRIVER_CAPABILITIES=all`